yarisvt/tyk-docs/tyk-docs/content/tyk-configuration-reference/import-apis.md

 ### Step 4: Click "Generate API"

 Your API will appear in your APIs list.
-If you select **EDIT** from the **ACTIONS** drop-down list, you can see the endpoints (from the [ENDPOINT DESIGNER](https://tyk.io/docs/transform-traffic/endpoint-designer/)) that have been created as part of the import process.
+If you select **EDIT** from the **ACTIONS** drop-down list, you can see the endpoints (from the [Endpoint Designer](https://tyk.io/docs/transform-traffic/endpoint-designer/)) that have been created as part of the import process.